QubitPi/management-blogs/docs/_posts/2022-10-24-docker-basics.md

 properly running now, executing the command below will effectively put un-compressed content of `backup.tar`, i.e. the original backed up data, into the `/app-data` directory in "new-container":

+> 💡 For some images, we might need to restart container so that it will reload "app-data", which has been out backup
+> data

 ```bash
 docker run --rm --volumes-from new-container -v $(pwd):/backup ubuntu bash -c "cd /app-data && mv /backup/backup.tar . && tar xvf backup.tar --strip 1"
 ```